avalon-lang/avaloni/docs/source/reference/syntax.rst

 .. code::

-    var name = "John Doe" -- a newline must be at the end of an expression statement Io.println(name)
+    var name = "John Doe" -- a new line must be at the end of an expression statement Io.println(name)